 Select Energy Efficiency to support power-saving mode.
 Select Custom to customize system power settings.
 Select Disabled to disable power-saving settings.
 The options are Disable, Energy Efficiency, and Custom.

 If the above is set to 'Custom' the following options are displayed:

-► CPU P State Control
+► CPU P State Control (Available when Power Technology is set to Customer)

 EIST